Azure/missionlz/docs/deployment-guide-bicep.md

 ## Deployment

+Mission Landing Zone can be deployed using the Azure Portal or with command-line tools provided with the AZ CLI or PowerShell.

 ### Deploy Using the Azure Portal

 The Azure Portal can be used to deploy Mission Landing Zone.
 The buttons below invoke an Azure Portal input form that maps user input values to the MLZ ARM template that was compiled from the Bicep template.